 Q.No.1 will be an objective type question covering the entire syllabus.
-Ten objective type questions with four options each will be set and the candidate will be required to write the correct option and not specify by putting a tick mark ($\sqrt{}$).
-Two questions from covered units in Minor I and II, and eight questions from the remaining units will be set.
+Twelve objectives, two from each unit, with four options each will be set and the candidate will be required to write the correct option and not specify by putting a tick mark $(\sqrt{})$.
+Any ten of twelve are to be attempted.